smart-data-models/dataModel.Environment/AirQualityMonitoring/doc/spec_ES.md

       x-ngsi:
         type: Property
     so2TSA:
-      description: 'Object defining the possible processed results based on a measurement'
+      description: 'Object defining the temporal processing of a basic property during a period.
+It provides Maximum, minimum, instant value and average'
       properties: *airqualitymonitoring_-_properties_-_ambientnoisetsa_-_properties
       type: object
       x-ngsi: